space-bacon/SignSystems/Codex-of-sign-systems.md

 - **Stage Design**: The use of scenery, lighting, and props to convey meaning.
 - **Characterization**: The signs and symbols used by actors to portray characters.
 - **Interactive Theatre**: The semiotic dimensions of performances that engage and involve the audience.
+- **Theatrical Genres**: The signs and conventions of different types of theatre.
+- **Mask and Costume**: The semiotic analysis of visual elements in performance.
+- **Dramatic Dialogue**: The role of language and speech in conveying theatrical meaning.
+- **Movement and Gesture**: The use of physical signs in theatrical performance.
+- **Spectacle**: The semiotic dimensions of large-scale theatrical productions.

 ### Chapter 43: Urban Semiotics